 - Recap the monthly reading and share reactions

-- Explore Leopold’s experiences at the Shack that shaped his writing
+- Explore Leopold’s experiences at the shack that shaped his writing

 - Discuss what Leopold’s work means for us today